Our 2023 classroom visit dates:

 Head of Belgium Programme

-ANDRES HERNANDEZ
+ANDRES PLACERES HERNANDEZ

-Belgium Programme Assistant
+Belgium Programme Associate

 ANNKATRIN KAISER

-Head of Germany and Switzerland Programmes
+Head of Germany Programme

 ANN-KATHRIN HORN

 Ann-Kathrin is a freelance reporter for German public radio.
 A research trip to the US sensitised her to the issues surrounding media quality and media ethics, prompting her to set up news-literacy workshops and classroom visits upon her return to Germany.
 Following a meeting at a specialist conference dedicated to the subject, Ann-Kathrin and Lie Detectors decided to join forces.
 She has since built up a network of journalists and schools for Lie Detectors in and around Cologne and manages its organisation.
+She regularly delivers training for journalists, classrooms and teachers.

 JULIA KUTTNER